Read and talk to inspire wonder, curiosity, and love of reading

 - links to 'The New Zealand Curriculum'.

-In 2019, we partnered with the Auckland Writers Festival and prepared some completed guide examples.
-The aim of these examples was to help teachers (from across the curriculum) and librarians see what responses might look like.
-The guides are based on books from selected writers who featured in the Festival’s Schools Programme.
+This year, we're again partnering with the Auckland Writers Festival and have prepared some completed guide exemplars.
+The exemplars are based on books from selected writers who feature in the Festival’s Schools Programme.

-Dawn Raid (pdf, 235KB) by Pauline (Vaeluaga) Smith (intermediate fiction).
+Dawn Raid (pdf, 296KB) by Pauline (Vaeluaga) Smith (intermediate fiction)

-In the Dark Spaces (pdf, 282KB) by Cally Black (YA fiction).
+In the Dark Spaces (pdf, 281KB) by Cally Black (YA fiction)

-Piecing Me Together (pdf, 261KB) by Renee Watson (YA fiction).
+Piecing Me Together (pdf, 226KB) by Renee Watson (YA fiction).

 Our Open-the-Book Thinking and Planning Tools have a stronger focus on inquiry, with spaces for you to note your thoughts and questions about a specific book, including: